-This week, as is the case with every week in the US, we have seen Black people threatened with harm and be killed for no other reason than their race.
+This week, as seems to be the case every week in the U.S., we have seen Black people threatened with harm and killed for no other reason than their race.

 I use “see” purposefully.
-The increased use of cameras to document the context in which the harassment, assault, and murder of Black people has raised awareness in recent years beyond the communities that have been experiencing this violence continuously.
-The incredible and outsized use of force and aggression towards non-white people is laid bare by the traumatic videos of recording the violence.
+The increased use of cameras to document the context surrounding the harassment, assault, and murder of Black people has raised awareness in recent years beyond the communities that have been experiencing this violence continuously.
+The incredible and outsized use of force and aggression towards non-white people is laid bare by the traumatic videos capturing these violent acts.

 White supremacist violence from the past week includes the murder of George Floyd, an unarmed man, by four Minnesota police officers and the racist, false police report of Amy Cooper against Christian Cooper, a bird watcher in Central Park.

-While both the police officers and Amy Cooper are no longer employed and may face further consequences, their actions form part of a much broader system of oppression and violence —one that it isn’t clear we are using sufficient moral language, or have the legal framework, to fully capture.
+While both the police officers and Amy Cooper are no longer employed and may face further consequences, their actions form part of a much broader system of oppression and violence — a system we seem to lack sufficient moral language, or the proper legal framework, to fully capture.

 In order to capture the racist motivations behind Amy Cooper’s behavior, we could look to the legal category of hate crimes.
-In New York, hate crimes are particular crimes that are committed targeting someone because of a perception or belief about certain protected identities.
-These include race, gender, religion, age, disability, sexual orientation, as well as others.
+These crimes involve specifically targeting members of specific groups.
+Those specific identities protected by hate crime legislation include race, gender, religion, age, disability, sexual orientation, as well as others.
 “Reckless endangerment,” for example, is one of the crimes that can be classified as a hate crime when targeting an individual based on their race.
-To include Amy Cooper’s behavior under this category would be expanding the current understanding of reckless endangerment, but it could be a route to adding the features of police endangerment into our evaluation of her behavior.
+To include Amy Cooper’s behavior under this category would be expanding the current understanding of reckless endangerment, but it could be a route to adequately identifying the power being wielded and the threat being made.

-To appeal to negligence, Amy Cooper would have to claim to not realize that her actions in drawing police attention to Christian Cooper in Central Park creates a substantial risk of physical injury —as a white woman speaking to an operator with heightened distress in her tone targeting a Black man, she would be claiming to be unaware of the systemic violence that she is wielding.
+To appeal to negligence, Amy Cooper would have to claim to not have recognized that her actions drawing police attention to Christian Cooper in Central Park would create a substantial risk of physical injury — she would be claiming to be unaware of the systemic violence that she is wielding.

-To paraphrase Christian Cooper, we live in the world of Ahmaud Arbery, whose death again showed that assumptions made about Black men by police officers mean that going jogging put Black men in serious risk.
+To paraphrase Christian Cooper, we live in the world of Ahmaud Arbery, whose death again showed that assumptions made about Black men mean that even jogging while Black can be a serious risk.
 We also know that relaxing in the comfort of one’s own home can put Black people at risk of serious threat when confronted by police (#BreonnaTaylor, #BothemSean and #AtatianaJefferson).
-So can asking for help after being in a car crash (#JonathanFerrell and #RenishaMcBride), having a cellphone (#StephonClark), and playing loud music (#JordanDavis).
-So too have cashing a check (#YvonneSmallwood) and taking out a wallet (#AmadouDiallo).
+So can asking for help after being in a car crash (#JonathanFerrell and #RenishaMcBride), having a cellphone (#StephonClark), playing loud music (#JordanDavis), cashing a check (#YvonneSmallwood), or merely taking out a wallet (#AmadouDiallo).

-It is dangerous for a Black person to be at his own bachelor party (#SeanBell), to party on New Year’s (#OscarGrant), to leave a party to get to safety (#JordanEdwards) or decorate for a party (#ClaudeReese).
-To lawfully carry a weapon (#PhilandoCastile), and to shop at Walmart (#JohnCrawford), and to be a 10yr old walking with his grandfather (#CliffordGlover).
+It is dangerous for a Black person to be at his own bachelor party (#SeanBell), to party on New Year’s (#OscarGrant), to decorate for a party (#ClaudeReese) or simply leave one to get away (#JordanEdwards), to lawfully carry a weapon (#PhilandoCastile), to shop at Walmart (#JohnCrawford), and to be a 10yr old walking with his grandfather (#CliffordGlover).

 When police confront Black people, they are at serious risk to their life when they have a car break down on a public road or have a disabled vehicle (#CoreyJones and #TerrenceCrutcher), get a normal traffic ticket (#SandraBland), or if they read a book in their own car (#KeithScott).

-The list goes on, and it should feel overwhelming.
-The extent of the violence, and the context of the activities that put these individuals at risk, make any claim Amy Cooper has to being unaware of the risk she was placing Christian Cooper in dismissible.
+The list goes on.
+And it should feel overwhelming.
+The extent of the violence, and the context of the activities that put these individuals at risk, make any claim Amy Cooper has to being unaware of the danger she was placing Christian Cooper in dismissable.

 In response to public outcry, Amy Cooper claims to have been scared, not motivated by race and not to have intended any harm come to Christian Cooper.
 However, both in our moral and legal evaluations of actions, whether or not someone intended the harm or potential harm is not the only standard we have.

 Consider the following set of examples.
 Imagine I have friends over for a bonfire and am excited to use a new purchase “Rainbow Fire.”
 These packets, when added to a fire, make the flames appear in multiple colors — very exciting.
-However, because the packets involve chemicals in order to achieve the colorful result, they in fact cause harm to those in close proximity to the fire.
-In effect, my adding the packets to the fire causes harm to my friends.
-Our moral (and, roughly, legal) evaluation of my adding the packets to the fire is more nuanced than the simple judgment of whether or not I intended, or aimed at, causing them harm by adding the packets.
-Though in some scenario, I could have intended to harm my friends (the packets as part of some plot), moral and legal evaluations go beyond those cases.
+However, because the packets involve chemicals in order to achieve the colorful result, they end up causing harm to those in close proximity to the fire.
+In effect, my adding the packets to the fire have caused harm to come to my friends.
+Our moral (and, roughly, legal) evaluation of my behavior is more nuanced than a simple judgment as to whether I intended to cause them harm or not.

-Even if I wasn’t harming intentionally, I still was engaging in behaving that DID cause harm.
-So, consider the cases where there is a given risk that these chemical packets cause harm to my friends.
-We could think that it is a risk I should be aware of.
-Packets that make fires colorful, after all, are pretty likely to be full of chemicals, and if I didn’t check the packets, I was unaware of dangers I should have attended to.
-We call this “negligence” in law, and in the moral domain my friends would be pretty likely to be upset that I caused them harm by not attending to reasonable risks.
+Even if I wasn’t harming intentionally, I still was engaging in behavior that DID cause harm.
+It was a risk I should have been aware of.
+Packets that make fires colorful, after all, are pretty likely to be full of chemicals, and if I didn’t check the packets, I neglected dangers I should have attended to, and my friends have every right to be upset that I failed to take precautions and appreciate risks.

-If I know that the packets will harm you (it’s a guarantee, not just a degree of likelihood), this goes beyond assessing risk or not being aware of it.
-Acting knowingly is just short of intentionally, because though I might not be plotting your lung damage and was aiming at something else, I was aware that the lung damage was going to be a result of my behavior, not merely a risk disregarded, as in the reckless behavior.
-This is a level of mental engagement that we take more seriously morally and legally.
+But if I know that the packets will harm you (it’s a guarantee, not just a degree of likelihood), this goes beyond assessing risk or being ignorant of them.
+Acting knowingly is just short of intentionally, because though I might not be plotting your lung damage and was aiming at something else, I was aware that the lung damage was going to be a result of my behavior, not merely a risk disregarded.
+This is a level of mental engagement that we take more seriously, morally and legally.

-In the end, we need a framework to capture the abuse of power used here, and the violent context that Amy Cooper attempted to throw Christian Cooper into on the 25th of May.
-These are some suggestions of standards that could be used.
-The mental state, behavior, and power structure that harnesses the racial targeting are all relevant to the legal evaluation of Amy Cooper’s actions, and this can give us a further framework to evaluate the particular features of the racist harms in other violent behaviors being recorded every week.
+I hope to have at least offered suggestions of standards that could be used.
+The mental state, behavior, and power structure that harnesses the racial targeting are all relevant to the legal evaluation of Amy Cooper’s actions.
+These considerations can give us further tools to establish the particular features of the racist harms in other violent behaviors being recorded every week.

 1 We can note that often with false report violations, there can be civil suits filed.
 Civil suits, in contrast to criminal suits, are between citizens instead of between a citizen and the state.
 They focus on the damage one citizen caused another, rather than crimes (such as assault, theft, trespassing) that the state has determined its own authority to be justified.
 Civil cases include emotional distress, defamation, etc., and a successful result is typically financial restitution.
-Civil cases are very difficult with potential harms, or exposure to risk, and so aren’t apt for this scenario.
+Civil cases treat potential harms and exposure to risk differently, and so aren’t apt for this scenario.